wangzivector/Object_Recognition_and_Alignment-ROS-RCNN-PCL-Qt-GUI/README.md

 ### 1.Features

-This catkin workspace have many features including **ROSnode, PCL process, Qt GUI, vtk widget**.
+This catkin workspace has many features including **ROSnode, PCL process, Qt GUI, vtk widget**.
-Besides, it contains **RCNN** implement(TF in Python) with socket communication.
+Besides, it contains **RCNN** implemented(TF in Python) with socket communication.
-It can be used in pointcloud recognition and model processing tasks.
+It can be used in pointcloud recognition and model processing task.

-This project includes the following detailed processing methods but not all of it:
+This project includes the following detailed processing methods:

 * **feature-based method**